-Ask a Librarian is a free service for those seekeing assistance with library and research-related questions from U-M Library reference staff.
+Ask a Librarian is a free service for those seeking assistance with library and research-related questions from U-M Library reference staff.
 We answer questions in-person and by phone at our in-library service desks, and online through email, instant messaging, and texting.
-We also offer individual consultations by appointment or in-depth consultations with subject experts.
+We also offer short, individual consultations by appointment or in-depth consultations with subject experts.

 We’re available seven days per week, excluding university holidays and intersessions, during varied service hours:

 We primarily serve U-M Ann Arbor students, faculty, and staff, but anyone can ask a library-related question.

 We specialize in information about local library resources, collections, facilities, and services.
 We also answer questions and comments about library-supported technologies, including our website and online resources.

 We strive to answer all questions, but some are best handled by other campus units or outside organizations.
 If we can’t answer your question, we’ll refer you to someone who can.